lcouper/CocciGenomics/Scripts/README.md

 all theta_W: 0.00047252173477471156

 **Nucleotide diversity, θπ**
-θπ is the average number of pairwise differences *per site* between all sequences in a population.
-Here, we want to calculate θπ separately for sets of isolates, and are calculating this statistic PER SITE.
-**Key note: because we are calculating pi using only variant sites (ie from the VCF), we need to normalize based on the number of 'callable regions'.
+θπ is the average number of pairwise differences *per site* between all sequences in a population. **Key note: because we are calculating pi using only variant sites (ie from the VCF), we need to normalize based on the number of 'callable regions'.
 We did this using:extract_callable_regions.py (python script in RefGenonme directory) to create a file: callable_regions.bed.
+This calculation requires using diploid version of vcf.
 ```
 # environmental:
 vcftools --vcf allsamples.final.diploid.vcf \